 DONNA FARLEY GLOBAL HEALTH SCHOLARSHIP

-This scholarship will assist graduate students who demonstrate financial need with travel expenses associated with conducting an international field experience.
-Funds are available to support one to two students at up to $1000 during the AY 2017-2018 year (includes Summer 2018).
+This scholarship will assist graduate students who demonstrate financial need with travel expenses associated with conducting an international Applied Practice Experience.
+Funds are available to support one to two students at up to $1000 during the AY 2018-2019 year (includes Summer 2019).

 The Donna Farley Global Health Scholarship provides funding for graduate students who demonstrate a commitment to addressing global health issues and challenges.
-It is designed to help defray the travel costs associated with conducting an international field experience.
+It is designed to help defray the travel costs associated with conducting an international Applied Practice Experience, MS thesis research or doctoral research for those who demonstrate financial need.
 The scholarship will be awarded through a competitive process that is open to all students formally enrolled in the MPH, MS, or PhD degree program in the School of Public Health.

 Visit the Donna Farley Global Health Scholarship page for more information.

-The Douglas Passaro Global Horizons Scholarship assists graduate students with travel expenses associated with an international field experience.
+The Douglas Passaro Global Horizons Scholarship assists graduate students with travel expenses associated with an international Applied Practice Experience.
 Four awards of up to $3000.00 (per award) will be given during the academic year (includes summer).

-Visit the Douglas Passaro Global Horizons Award page for more information.
+Visit the Douglas Passaro Global Horizons Scholarship page for more information.

 MPH/MS GLOBAL HEALTH SCHOLARSHIP

-The SPH Global Health Scholarship defrays expenses associated with the MPH/MS field practicum or field research in global public health.
+The SPH Global Health Scholarship defrays expenses associated with the MPH/MS Applied Practice Experience or field research in global public health.
 These scholarships are competitive, and open to all domestic and international students enrolled in the MPH or MS global health concentration.
 Up to three awards of up to $1500 (per award) will be made in the fall and spring terms.

-Visit the MPH/MS Awards page for more information.
+Visit the MPH/MS Scholarship page for more information.

 The Slotten Scholarship in Global Health assists graduate and doctoral students who are completing essential and well-defined research that focuses on health disparities among populations and/or members of LGBT communities either in a non-U.S. setting or domestically.
 One to two awards for up to $2500 will be given during the academic year (includes summer).